karlmorisset/heracles-2/README.md

 You will do almost the same thing to manage this time a shield.
 The steps are voluntarily given here in outline.

 1. Create a `Shield` class with a `protection` property set to 10.
 2. In `Fighter`, add a `shield` property.
 3. Then create a `getDefense()` method, adding dexterity and shield protection (if the hero is wearing one).
 This method will also be used in `fight()` (instead of the simple call to `defender.dexterity`) so that the shield can play its protective role.
 4. As for the weapon, remember to instantiate a shield and associate it to Heracles.

 ## Ready to fight.

-Instanciate a new fighter "🐗 The Erymanthian boar" and relaunch the fight with node index.js, you now do a lot more damage and you are better protected, you should win the fight without too much difficulty!
+Instanciate a new fighter "🐗 The Erymanthian boar" with a strength of 25 and a defense of 12 and relaunch the fight with `node index.js`, you now do a lot more damage and you are better protected, you should win the fight without too much difficulty!